MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/index.md

 ---
-description: Progressive Web Apps run natively on Windows 10 or later.
-Here is everything you need to know as a web developer.
+description: Progressive Web Apps (PWAs) runs natively on Windows 10 or later.
+Here's everything you need to know about PWAs, as a web developer.
 title: Overview of Progressive Web Apps (PWAs)
 author: MSEdgeTeam
 ms.author: msedgedevrel